Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

 12. revenue_realized: This column represents the final amount of money that goes to the hotel based on booking status.
 If the booking status is cancelled, then 40% of the revenue generated is deducted and the remaining is refunded to the customer.
 If the booking status is Checked Out/No show, then full revenue generated will goes to hotels.

 # Tools and Techniques used:-
-✔ Data Gathering using power bi desktop.
+✔ Data fetch using power bi desktop.

 ✔ Data Modelling and building the required relationship between the tables for effective visualisation using the power bi desktop data modelling interface.